-Ad Hoc Committee on Condominium Education and Research - The CRC administers this informal group of recognized condominium professionals that reviews, recommends, and assists in the development, update, and administration of condominium consumer education-related projects on an asneeded basis.
+Ad Hoc Committee on Condominium Education and Research - The CRC administers this informal group of recognized condominium professionals that reviews, recommends, and assists in the development, update, review, and administration of condominium consumer education-related projects on an as-needed basis.

-Condominium Managing Agent

-Registration - Staff implemented policies and procedures for condominium managing agent registration pursuant to HRS §514B-132.
+Condominium Managing Agent Registration - Staff implemented policies and procedures for condominium managing agent registration pursuant to HRS §514B-132

-Rulemaking, HAR Chapters 107 and 119 -The Commission welcomed input from Commissioners, stakeholder groups and interested parties on proposed revised and new rules and has prepared drafts that are currently under review.
+Rulemaking, HAR Chapters 107 and 119 -The Commission welcomed input from Commissioners, stakeholder groups and interested parties on proposed revised and new rules and has prepared drafts that are in the review process.

 Meetings - The Commission plans, coordinates, and conducts CRC meetings as a part of its monthly Commission meetings.
 All meetings and agendas are posted at the Commission's website.
-The meetings are open to public participation and are a forum for condominium consumers to bring issues before the Commission as well as to learn about the variety of issues facing the committee.
+The meetings are open to remote public participation and are a forum for condominium consumers to bring issues before the Commission as well as to learn about the variety of issues facing the committee.

-Government and Legislative Participation and Report - The Commission participated in all aspects of the legislative process, including researching, responding to and meeting with legislators, attending hearings, and providing testimony on proposed condominium legislation.
+Government and Legislative Participation and Report - The Commission participated in all aspects of the legislative process, including researching, responding to, and meeting with legislators, attending hearings, and where appropriate providing testimony on proposed condominium legislation.
 The Commission reviewed proposed legislation, resolutions, and agreements relevant to condominium association governance and condominium project development.
-In addition to researching, drafting, and presenting testimony on condominium bills that were presented this session.
-Commission staff monitored and tracked all condominium-related bills for report to the Commission.
+In addition to researching, drafting, and presenting testimony on condominium bills that were presented this session, Commission staff monitored and tracked all condominium-related bills for report to the Commission.
 The Commission distributed its Annual Report to the Legislature on CETF programs and funds and posted the report to the Commission's website.

 Legislative Acts and Resolutions - The enactment of relevant new laws impacts the CRC's Advice, Education, and Referral Program of Work.
-This legislative session saw several new laws passed, two of the bills affected condominium governance.
+This legislative session saw Act 62, become law to provide several amendments to Chapter 514B.
+Act 62 takes effect January 1, 2023.
+The purpose of Act 62 includes: